Preview

 A bilateral anonymous (double-blind) peer review method is mandatory for processing of all scientific manuscripts submitted to the editorial staff of the Digital Law Journal.
 This implies that neither peer reviewer is aware of the authorship of the manuscript, nor author maintains any contact with the peer reviewer.

-- to accept a manuscript in its present state;
+• to accept the manuscript in its present form;

-- to accept a manuscript subject to minor corrections without repeated peer review procedure;
+• to accept the manuscript subject to minor revisions, without further peer review;

-- to accept a manuscript subject to minor corrections with additional peer review procedure;
+• to accept the manuscript subject to minor revisions, with additional peer review;

 Publishing Ethics